abrie/data-challenge-2014/README.md

 `python main.py -i firstquery --model sql/repo-model.sql --state sql/repo-state.sql`

 - `-i [id]` is an optional parameter.
 Use it to manually set the ID for query results.
 Omit it and a random ID will be generated.
+- `-p [projectId]` this is the unique projectId number associated with the BigQuery project, (ex: 'spark-mark-911')
 - `--model [sql]` specifies the query used to generate the markov model.
 - `--state [sql]` specifies the query used to generate the population table.